jfroux83/express-shop/README.md

 Express Online Shop Project

-This barnch includes using file-db => json files to store data
+This barnch includes using mysql to store data